HomeTriviaHolidaysSetsubun

 The beans are always roasted (irimame) to prevent them from sprouting, symbolizing that evil won't take root.
 Raw beans would sprout if thrown outside.

-Setsubun originally marked the beginning of spring, not winter, in the old lunar calendar.
+Setsubun originally referred to the day before the start of each season in the old lunar calendar.

 Click to reveal answer ›